elcorto/findsame/findsame/benchmark/README.rst

 On the other hand, it is "well known" that one can fight I/O-bound problems with threads.
 Indeed, we see a speedup of 1.5..1.6, which is a bit more than 1.33.
 Our test system is a Core i3 or Core i5 which has 2 threads per core.
 Since threading in Python is still bound to one interpreter process by the GIL, it is unclear where the speedup actually comes from.
+Rumor has it that threads waiting for IO do actualy release the GIL.
 The behavior is the same on a system with 1 thread per core (i.e. no Intel Hyperthreading).

 We know from benchmark.py that we actually get a 2-fold *slowdown* with processes, when benchmarking the whole application (benchmark.bench_main).
 However on the toy problem here, which is to use only the presumed hot spot hash_file() in bench_parallel(), we get the *same* speedUP as with ThreadPoolExecutor.
 Lesson: always benchmark with real-world data.

-TODO: Find out why hash_file() is fast with ProcessPoolExecutor, while the whole app is slow with it.